AntonioSuciu/Ship-Monitor-System/README.md

 7. Write a query that returns the average time in days spent by a ship given as a parameter in a voyage for voyages started last month

 B. 1.
-A Web Application that uses the Database described above.
+  In the Ships Directory, you can find a Web Application that uses the Database described above.
 The application allows for data visualization as defined by point A.1.7.
 So far, the application uses for Backend: C#.
-Using Github forVersion Control during development.
+Using Github for Version Control during development.